northnSouth/justDXL/README.md

 # JustDXL
-An transport-agnostic packet handler for the DYNAMIXEL protocol used in DYNAMIXEL actuators by ROBOTIS.
+A transport-agnostic packet handler for the DYNAMIXEL protocol used in DYNAMIXEL actuators by ROBOTIS.